Atrial fibrillation

 Recently diagnosed with AF, Janet is uncertain about taking warfarin because of a pre-existing medical condition.

 Some people we spoke to wore bracelets or tags or carried booklets to alert people to the fact that they were taking warfarin for their AF.
-Paul’s bracelet has his condition, blood group, name and date of birth on it.
-Raymond also wears an alert bracelet – ‘It tells everybody what’s happened to me, that I’m on pacemaker, that I’m on warfarin.’
+Paul’s bracelet stated his condition, blood group, name, and date of birth on it.

 Chris Y had a ‘dog tag’ made to alert people to his AF in an emergency.